Umuzi-org/master-reference/curriculum/Week 16 - Intro to Relational Databases/MySql Assessment 114048 114049 Part_1.md

 Create a query that will:

-6. INSERT the following records to the tables described above.
+6. INSERT the following records to the tables described above:

 ### Customer Table